-*Silver members have the option to list up to 20 products with a commission on sales of 10% – no monthly charge *Standard Gold and Gold […]
+The option to list products on the GoJD selling platform has now been extended to all levels of membership. *Silver members have the option to list up to 20 products with a commission on sales of 10% – no monthly charge *Standard Gold and Gold […]

 The Guild of Jewellery Designers are giving away a fabulous Smith’s Little torch.
 Post up to five images of your jewellery making work to be considered, show appreciation of other members’ work by sharing and voting on your favourites.
 To enter the competition, simply post […]

 A jewellery shop is one of the most prestigious retail fronts to run.
 It is usually well known in the area it is in, and more often than not highly profitable.
 However, with the benefits of running jewellers, there are also drawbacks, specifically coming from criminals.
 Recently, criminals have become more technical and well thought out on their approach when stealing from jewellers.
 The types of crimes they commit are no longer just robbery, they can also include, but are not limited to:

 A commonly asked question from those who are new to wire working is what kind of tools are recommended for beginners?
 Beyond the essential wire wrapping tools, a tool that is highly recommended if you plan to do a lot of wire wrapping and wire […]

 All members both Silver and Gold are now able to take advantage of discounted printing on a range of products through the new GoJD Print Portal in association with Vistaprint.
 Members can take advantage of preferential pricing of up to 50% discount through the portal […]

 Calipers are one of the most useful instruments in the jewellery maker’s toolbox and a tool that has added more accuracy and ease for taking measurments both for the seasoned professional and home/hobbyist use, but choosing the right one from the vast selection of models on offer can be like navigating a minefield.

 Display your membership of the GoJD to the world! 🙂 Gold members are now able to download and print off as required, a Guild of Jewellery Designers membership notice for display at craft and trade fair exhibitions.
 Two versions of the notice are available applicable […]